 When compiling our remortgage best buy tables we compare the best remortgage rates from across the UK market, including deals that are exclusive to us.
 It's important to remember that the best remortgage deals are not necessarily about getting the lowest mortgage rate possible, you also need to take into account all the fees and charges associated in setting up your new mortgage deal.

 By choosing L&C to find your next remortgage deal our advisers will research the market for you, looking at criteria, set up fees and the rate to help you compare the best remortgage deal for your circumstances, saving you time and effort.
-Our best buy tables above show you the remortgage deals currently available, both fixed rates and variable rates, whether you are looking to purchase or remortgage.
+Our best buy tables above show you the remortgage deals currently available, both fixed rates and variable rates, whether you are looking to purchase or remortgage to a better deal.

 If you need to take out a mortgage, the huge choice of deals available combined with lots of confusing jargon can be enough to make anyone nervous.
 After all, this is likely to be one of the biggest financial decisions of your life, so you’ll want to get it right.
 That’s why it’s a good idea to seek expert help to compare the best mortgage rates or deals which will suit your individual needs.
 Here at L&C, the UK’s leading mortgage broker, we can guide you through the process from start to finish and explain all the different options available to you, making finding a mortgage not so daunting after all.